Make-Ahead Blueberry Cream Cheese Danish

-This beautiful number is a deliciously smooth layer of sweetened cream cheese, topped with luscious blueberry pie filling, all nestled between two layers of flaky puff pastry and drizzled with a liberal amount of vanilla icing.
+This beautiful Make-Ahead Blueberry Cream Cheese Danish is a delightful merging of a deliciously smooth layer of sweetened cream cheese, topped with luscious blueberry pie filling, all nestled between two layers of flaky puff pastry and drizzled with a liberal amount of vanilla icing.
 Served warm out of the oven, this is enough to get almost ANYONE out of bed!
 Or at least make it a little more bearable…

 To save time, I use store-bought puff pastry.
 But you can make it from scratch if you’d like.
 If using store-bought, it will need to be thawed according to the package directions.

 Unfold your sheets of puff pastry and cut in half lengthwise, so that you have four long rectangles.
 Place two of the rectangles on a baking sheet lined with parchment paper or silicone baking mat.
-(I’ve had my Silpat baking mats for about 10 years now, but I also use some I found at Costco and some from AmazonBasics – they all work beautifully for this sort of thing!)
+I’ve had my Silpat baking mats for about 10 years now, but I also use some I found at Costco and some from AmazonBasics (affiliate link) – they all work beautifully for this sort of thing!
 Set aside the other two rectangles.

 Mix your softened cream cheese, sugar and vanilla together in a medium bowl.
 Spread a thin (or thick, depending on your preference) layer of cream cheese on the pastry rectangles on your tray, up to about a half-inch away from the edge of the pastry.